20.5 kWh *Useable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Volkswagen e-Golf was available from June 2014 until June 2016.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Volkswagen e-Golf.

 A new model of the Volkswagen e-Golf (2014) is available: Volkswagen e-Golf (2017).

-The Volkswagen e-Golf has an On The Road Price (OTR) of £30,845.
+The Volkswagen e-Golf had an On The Road Price (OTR) of £30,845.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Volkswagen e-Golf is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Volkswagen e-Golf was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Volkswagen e-Golf is £26,345.

 Drivetrain and Performance